DimitriVavoulisPortfolio/-Personal-Device-Security-Guard-with-real-time-object-detection/README.md

 - Custom object recognition for personalized security (e.g., recognizing specific individuals)
 - Integration with smart home security systems

 This project demonstrates expertise in computer vision, real-time data processing, and creating practical security solutions.
-It showcases the ability to develop sophisticated, user-centric security applications for personal devices, making it a valuable addition to a professional portfolio in AI, software development, and cybersecurity.
+It showcases the ability to develop sophisticated, user-centric security applications for personal devices.